KamelAdjei/TrumpBot_DAT602/README.txt

-Deployment
+## How to Deploy

-It will be deployed using Flask which is a framework written in Python used to build web applications.
+1.It will be deployed using Flask which is a framework written in Python used to build web applications.
+2.Simply type in cmd in folder "python chatbot.py" and a development server will be live.

 Usage

-Link
+## Link
-Github Link:
+1.Github Link:

-Youtube Demo:
+2.Youtube Demo: